DenisJankelaic/weather-app-backend/README.md

-# moviesBack
+# WeatherBack
-Movies backend for frontend
+Weather backend for frontend